What's new in version 1910 of Configuration Manager current branch

 Task sequence download on demand over the internet

-You can use the task sequence to deploy Windows 10 in-place upgrade via cloud management gateway (CMG).
+You can use the task sequence to deploy a Windows 10 in-place upgrade via the cloud management gateway (CMG).
 However, it requires the deployment to download all content locally before starting the task sequence.

 Starting in this release, the task sequence engine can download packages on-demand from a content-enabled CMG or a cloud distribution point.
 This change provides additional flexibility with your Windows 10 in-place upgrade deployments to internet-based devices.